Stratus-TEST/stratus-actions/README.md

 >
 > **This arrangement is temporary due to current policy constraints that prevent publishing public packages in the HafslundEcoVannkraft organization.
 Once these policy issues are resolved, the canonical repository location may change.**

 Welcome to `stratus-actions`!
-This repository hosts a collection of reusable composite GitHub Actions to streamline workflows across repositories.
+This repository hosts a collection of reusable composite and Docker-based GitHub Actions to streamline workflows across repositories.
 The repository is public, you can easily share actions with any repository, ensuring consistency and reducing duplicated code.

 ## Table of Contents